 High Fiber Diet for Diverticulitis

 Diverticulitis is a disease that causes distress to the digestive tract.
-Basically, it’s an infection of the diverticula, small pockets that build up in the intestinal lining.
+It’s an infection of the diverticula, small pockets that build up in the intestinal lining.

-Diverticula build-up when weak sections of the intestinal lining give on to pressure, causing these spots to bulge out.
+Diverticula form when weak sections of the intestinal lining give way to pressure, causing these spots to bulge out.

 The occurrence of diverticula is known as diverticulosis, and when the spots become infected, the condition is known as diverticulitis.